Sharanyavudari/Flask-Project/README.md

-#Clone the project into you system
+#Clone the project into your system

 #Create a python virtual enviroment
 "python -m venv /path/to/new/virtual/environment"